 Most people know they should be active, but many people don’t know how much activity they need to do.

 Physical activity has many health benefits like preventing diabetes, heart disease, cancer, and osteoporosis.
-This information will tell you how much and what types of physical activity you need to stay healthy.
-You’ll also find out how to get started.

 It’s a good idea for adults to get 150 minutes of moderate to vigorous intensity aerobic activity every week.
 Moderate intensity means your breathing and heart rate are a little higher than normal and you’re sweating a little by the time you’re finished.